 CAPA – Corrective action Preventive action

-The purpose of corrective and preventive action is to collect and inspect information, identify and examine product or potential quality problem, then take suitable and effective corrective/preventive action.
+The purpose of corrective and preventive action is to collect and inspect information, identify and examine the product or potential quality problems, then take suitable and effective corrective/preventive action.

-It’s a process of improvement taken to eliminate causes of possible malfunction, problem or another unwanted situation.
-It’s also a process which auditor expects from companies to follow.
+It’s a process of improvement taken to eliminate causes of possible malfunction, problems, or other unwanted situations.
+It’s also a process that auditor expects companies to follow.

-It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management System (QMS).
+It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management Systems (QMS).

-Beside its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in future.
+Besides its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in the future.

-There are 5 steps which are practical guidance for successful follow up:
+There are 5 steps that are practical guidance for successful follow-up:

-There are few key questions to start with while deciding what problems need to be resolved.
+There are a few key questions to start with while deciding what problems need to be resolved.

 - What is affected? (process, product or device)

 - How often the problem might take place?